Archive for Pitching – Page 3

 Dead Arm

 3872583153_189428c2c3I first experienced “Dead Arm” as a young professional.
 It’s painful.
 It’s annoying.
 If it gets bad enough, it feels like your arm will break at any moment with each throw.
 It can even wake you up at night.
-It sucks!!
+It’s not fun!!

 “Dead Arm” is a fancy word for “Fatigue.”
 It seems it hits most players in a few different areas.
 The biceps muscle, the triceps muscle, the posterior side of your upper arm and bicep tendonitis is also a sign of fatigue.